ahmedrizwan/ReactiveAudioRecord/README.md

 ```

 And that's it!
-Check out the sample code for working example!
+Check out the sample code for a working example!

 ##Download
 Repository available on jCenter